In this article...

 There are certain elements of a relationship that point towards marriage like cohabitation that the court will be looking for.
 Some of these include shared accounts, joint bills, traveling together, or celebrating holidays together.
 It’s not enough to show that your ex-spouse and another individual spend nights and sometimes days together, even if a majority of the time it is in the same residence.
 There is nothing in the law that states that divorced couples can’t seek out new relationships without immediate repercussions.

-When someone petitions for a motion to termination spousal maintenance, a hearing date will be set to speak with the judge and all evidence will be presented at that time.
+When someone petitions for a motion to terminate spousal maintenance, a hearing date will be set to speak with the judge and all evidence will be presented at that time.
 It’s critical to show how long the relationship has been going on and how much time your ex-spouse has been spending with the other person, but equally important is demonstrating how you know how much time they have been spending together.
 Other questions the judge will expect you to answer might include:

 The court will look at all aspects of a spousal maintenance termination case when making a decision.
 Some individuals believe that they can keep a separate apartment where they receive their mail, but the court will easily see through this if the evidence suggests otherwise.
 They will want to know where you spend the majority of your time, where you keep most of your belongings, where you eat, care for your children, etc, etc.